APLMOOC/APLMOOC/docs/course/ch5/part2.md

 ├──────────────────────────────────────────────┼───────────────────┤
 │Looking for flyback                           │pacAttack          │ ├──────────────────────────────────────────────┼───────────────────┤
-│ CTCSS in NBFM                                │Radiovangelist     │
+│CTCSS in NBFM                                 │Radiovangelist     │ ├──────────────────────────────────────────────┼───────────────────┤
-├──────────────────────────────────────────────┼───────────────────┤
-│ 455 kHz and 10.7 MHz as intermediate freqs   |Decibels_per_Kg    │
+│455 kHz and 10.7 MHz as intermediate freqs    |Decibels_per_Kg    │
 └──────────────────────────────────────────────┴───────────────────┘
 ```